Aserk/to-do-list-react/README.md

 To create this page I used:
 1. HTML
 2. CSS
-3. JavaScript
+3. Styled Components
-4. BEM convention
+4. JavaScript
 5. React
 # Getting Started with Create React App